RolandMarchand/lazarus-manor/content/posts/isle-of-the-dead-conflicting-nature/index.md

 ---
 title: Isle of the Dead's Conflicting Nature
 summary: Essay on Arnold Böcklin's 'Isle of the Dead.'
+description: An art essay analyzing Arnold Böcklin's painting 'Isle of the Dead.'
+It is a famous painting and important cultural phenomenon in the late 19th and early 20th centuries, being displayed in most German households at the time.
+It was owned by notable figures such as Adolf Hitler, Sigmund Freud, and Vladimir Lenin.
+This painting enthralled many with its depiction of the subconscious through a small boat approaching a desolate, rocky islet.
+Despite this humble scene, this painting carries something captivating and ominous.
+This is my attempt at revealing the conflicting and mysterious nature of this artwork.
 date: 2024-09-08
 toc: false
 categories: